cs334s24/OpenSearch/development.md

 ## Opensearch Flask Application

+Flask App with a front end interface for searching the Mirrulations sample data for dockets by titles.
+It returns the docket ID, a score, and the docket title.

 ## Getting Started

 Create a .env file in the flask directory with the username and password